CSjiade/Stock_DashBoard/README.md

-# Stock_Web
+# Trading DashBoard
-A simple stock web app for having an overview of a stock and backtesting of RSI and Moving Average trading strategies. https://stockapp-streamlit.herokuapp.com/
+An application for having an overview of a stock's financials, trading data and also backtesting of RSI and Moving Average trading strategies.
+Just Enter stock ticker and other relevant parameters https://stockapp-streamlit.herokuapp.com/